paguiar0626/CSC212_Project/README.md

 Norman-Winn:
 * Dataset Collection and Manipulation
 * Implementation of LLRBBST
-* Researched LLRBBST
+* Researched LLRBBSTs
 * Coordination and Organization of Group Meetings

 Quinn Aguiar:
 * Presentation Preparation
 * Implementation of LLRBBST
-* Researched LLRBBST
+* Researched LLRBBSTs